andersslattery/andersslattery.github.io/about.md

 ---

 ## About Me
+Hello!

-I am an environmental informatics graduate student focused on enterprise GIS systems and conservation analytics.
+I am a recent environmental informatics graduate from UW-Madison focused on enterprise GIS systems and conservation analytics.

 My work centers on:
 - Spatial data management